hpc/charliecloud/doc/dev.rst

 Choose *one type* from:

 :code:`bug`
-  Problem of some kind that needs to be fixed; i.e., something doesn't work.
+  Something doesn't work; e.g., it doesn't work as intended or it was mis-designed.
 This includes usability and documentation problems.
-Should have steps to reproduce with expected and actual behavior.
+Steps to reproduce with expected and actual behavior are almost always very helpful.

 :code:`enhancement`
   Things work, but it would be better if something was different.
-For example, a new feature proposal or refactoring.
-Should have steps to reproduce with desired and actual behavior.
+For example, a new feature proposal, an improvement in how a feature works, or clarifying an error message.
+Steps to reproduce with desired and current behavior are often helpful.

 :code:`refactor`
   Change that will improve Charliecloud but does not materially affect